Scott Layden: 2002–2003

-The biggest move that Layden made during the 2002-03 season was completed on draft night.
-After selecting Nenê with the 7th pick in the 2002 NBA draft, he was immediately traded along with Marcus Camby and Mark Jackson to the Denver Nuggets in return for power forward Antonio McDyess, the draft rights to guard Frank Williams and a 2003 second-round draft pick.
-McDyess, a former #2 draft pick, was already limited to role-player status due to chronic injury; He played only 18 games for the Knicks.
-Williams was a disappointment from the beginning, his Knick career lasted 65 games with only three starts.
+The biggest move that Layden made during the 2002–03 season was completed on draft night.
+After selecting Nenê with the 7th pick in the 2002 NBA draft, Layden immediately traded the player, along with Marcus Camby and Mark Jackson, to the Denver Nuggets, in return for power forward Antonio McDyess, the draft rights to guard Frank Williams, and a 2003 second-round draft pick.
+McDyess, a former #2 draft pick, was already limited to role-player status due to chronic injury; he played only 18 games for the Knicks.
+Williams was a disappointment, as his Knick career lasted 65 games with only three starts.
 On the other end of this transaction, Denver received a solid NBA player in power forward/center Marcus Camby.
-Camby had averaged a double-double (at least 10 rebounds and 10 points per-game) over his last two seasons as a Knick and nearly 2 blocked shots, along with being an integral part of New York's eastern conference title in 1999.
+Camby had averaged a double-double (at least 10 rebounds and 10 points per-game) over his previous two seasons as a Knick to go with nearly 2 blocked shots, along with being an integral part of New York's eastern conference title in 1999.

 2003–2004

 Layden's last season as the GM for the Knicks started off with the selections of Mike Sweetney from Georgetown with the 9th-overall pick in the draft, Maciej Lampe of Poland with the 30th pick, and Slavko Vraneš of Serbia and Montenegro with the 39th pick.
 Sweetney was later traded by Layden's successor Isiah Thomas as part of the deal with the Chicago Bulls that saw the Knicks acquire center Eddy Curry.
 Lampe never played in a game for New York as he was later traded to the Phoenix Suns, also by Thomas as part of the deal that saw Stephon Marbury come to the Knicks.
-Vraneš also never saw NBA action with New York, he was waived by the team after being tendered a 1-year minimum contract; currently his career spans one game with the Portland Trail Blazers.
+Vraneš also never saw NBA action with New York, as he was waived by the team after being tendered a 1-year minimum contract; his NBA career totaled one game with the Portland Trail Blazers, in which he played three minutes and did not score.

-On July 23, 2003 Layden traded guard Latrell Sprewell with two years remaining on his contract to the Minnesota Timberwolves as part of a four-team trade that also included interactions with the 76ers and Hawks.
+On July 23, 2003, Layden traded guard Latrell Sprewell with two years remaining on his contract to the Minnesota Timberwolves as part of a four-team trade that also included interactions with the 76ers and Hawks.
 In return, the Knicks acquired veteran forward Keith Van Horn.
 Van Horn, an integral part of the New Jersey Nets 2002 eastern conference title, played in only 47 games for New York in just one season, averaging 16.4 points and 7.3 rebounds-per-game.

 The last notable transaction that Layden made as general manager came on October 9, when he signed Dikembe Mutombo to a 2-year contract.

-Scott Layden was fired on December 22, 2003 by New York Knicks owner James Dolan.
+Scott Layden was fired on December 22, 2003, by New York Knicks owner James Dolan.

+San Antonio Spurs

+Layden served as assistant general manager for the San Antonio Spurs from 2012 to 2016.